robertbraeutigam/scan/README.md

 - **Driven by individuals**, not industry.
 I.e. does not have to support complicated use-cases which are almost never used, or used only because of historical reasons.
 - **DIY** friendly.
 No proprietary components, processes or certification requirements.
 No central registries.
-  A private individual should be able to create a compatible device easily and completely independently, which can interact or use _any_ other device to its full extent.
+  A private individual should be able to easily create a compatible device completely independently, which can then be used by and end-user to its full extent and be combined with any other device that has or needs similar enough features.
 - **Transparent**.
 It should be very easy to *discover* which devices need what inputs and react to-, or control what other devices.
-Not out-of-band, for example through documentation, but through the actual protocol itself on the fly runtime.
+Not out-of-band, for example through documentation, but through dynamic discovery through the protocol itself.
 - Does **not require** a complete and **perfect list of codes** nor a **complete dictionary** of some semantic identifiers, nor a perfect usage on the part of the devices to be *fully* usable.
 - Prevent proprietary extensions and the need to debug devices, as far as possible, by using transparent **dynamic wiring**,